antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `id` - unique value assigned to the connection
 * `from` - the connection's output socket id
 * `to` - the connection's input socket id.
+* `anchors` - optional list of [Anchor](#anchor) objects.

+##### Anchor

+This object describes a single anchor that is used to render connections divided into subparts.
+Every part of the connection is rendered between two adjacent anchors.
+Two attributes are used:

+* `x` - x coordinate of the anchor
+* `y` - y coordinate of the anchor.

 #### Panning